 Achievement in a course is measured by meeting specific course objectives.
 You are evaluated using a letter-grade system.
 Instructors have the authority to assign grades.
 The following explains what each grade means.
 For more information, visit CCD.edu, consult the course syllabus or ask the instructor to explain their grading system.

 I - Incomplete

-If circumstances prevent the student from completing a test or assignments by the end of the term, then it is the student’s responsibility to initiate the request for an incomplete grade from the instructor.
-The instructor will determine whether the student has a reasonable chance of satisfactorily completing the remaining course activities in a timely manner.
-In the event that a student and instructor cannot reach resolution concerning an Incomplete, then the student should contact the Department Chair.
+If circumstances prevent you from completing a test or assignments by the end of the term, then it is your responsibility to initiate the request for an incomplete grade from the instructor.
+The instructor will determine whether you have a reasonable chance of satisfactorily completing the remaining course activities in a timely manner.
+In the event that you and your instructor cannot reach resolution concerning an incomplete, then you should contact the program chair.

-In requesting an incomplete grade, the student must present the instructor with documentation of circumstances justifying an incomplete grade.
-The instructor and student will sign an Incomplete Grade form and submit it to the Center Dean for approval.
+In requesting an incomplete grade, you must present the instructor with documentation of circumstances justifying an incomplete grade.
+The instructor and you will sign an incomplete grade form and submit it to the appropriate dean for approval.
 While waiting for the work to be completed, the instructor will assign an incomplete grade on the grade roster.

-To avoid duplicate payment of a course, students should not re-enroll in a class in which an incomplete grade is pending, since according to the college’s definition of enrollment, they are still enrolled.
+To avoid duplicate payment of a course, you should not re-enroll in a class in which an incomplete grade is pending, since according to the College’s definition of enrollment, you are still enrolled.